tanrax/RSSPAPER/README.md

 # Change the title, it's for you.
 Maybe you see "My newspaper"?
 title: RSSPAPER

-# Options: light or dark (Awaiting donations for new themes: 'sepia')
+# Options: light, sepia or dark
 theme: light

 # Options: daily, weekly or all